 Other Diseases Carried by Chipmunks

 Chipmunks may not get infected by rabies very often, but there are still plenty of other things to watch out for.
+These diseases are one of the major factors in chipmunk lifespan determination.
 Let’s take a look at some of the common diseases carried by chipmunks and what they can do:

 Chipmunks and some ground squirrels are also known to carry the plague.
-The disease is prevalent in California and you need to be cautious around rodents such as chipmunks that may be carrying it.
+The disease is prevalent in California and you need to be cautious around rodents such as chipmunks that may be carrying it (source).

 Plague can spread through direct contact with an infected chipmunk.
 Consequently, health officials in California have warned against feeding chipmunks and squirrels in these areas.
 You must avoid touching an injured, sick, or dead chipmunk as well.
 If you own a cat, then you must keep it away from these rodents.
 This is because cats pose a high risk of transmitting plague to humans.